 Rapid ICT price declines predate the mid-1990s.
-Before economists noticed the mid-1990s increase in trend productivity growth, there had emerged a large body of research seeking to explain the "Solow paradox" of high ICT investment and low productivity growth.
-When trend productivity growth increased after 1995, however, ICT became the leading explanation.30
+Before economists noticed the mid-1990s increase in trend productivity growth, there had emerged a large body of research seeking to explain the "Solow paradox" of high ICT investment and low productivity growth.When trend productivity growth increased after 1995, however, ICT became the leading explanation.
+Jorgenson (2001) decomposes aggregate U.S. productivity growth into industry contributions using the Domar approach.
+He finds that the ICT sector (comprising the computer, software, and communication equipment industries) accounted for 49 per cent of the TFP growth increase between 1990-1995 and 1995-1999, and 77 per cent of the labour productivity increase between those two periods.
+He attributes this to an increase in the rate of technological advance in the development of semiconductors after 1995.

 The distinction between labour productivity and TFP is important in terms of the ways in which ICT diffusion shows up in productivity statistics in the late 1990s and early 2000s.
 The high rate of aggregate TFP growth from 1995 to 2000 was driven mainly by fast TFP growth within ICT-producing industries (especially semiconductor production).
 TFP growth in ICT production slowed somewhat after 2000, but until 2004 that slowdown was offset by a surge in TFP growth in industries that intensively use ICT (Jorgenson and Stiroh, 2000; Cette et al., 2016).
 That surge reflected complementary innovations and business reorganization that ICT made possible in the intensive ICT-using industries.
-In terms of labour productivity, the growth increase was broad-based across both ICT-producing and intensive ICTusing industries (but not in industries that do not use much ICT) throughout the 1995-2004 period because TFP growth in ICTproducing industries led to lower relative prices for ICT goods and, hence, to capital deepening in ICT-using industries.
+In terms of labour productivity, the growth increase was broad-based across both ICT-producing and intensive ICT-using industries (but not in industries that do not use much ICT) throughout the 1995-2004 period because TFP growth in ICT-producing industries led to lower relative prices for ICT goods and, hence, to capital deepening in ICT-using industries.

-The ICT-based story is broadly consistent with our industry decomposition results.
+The ICT-based story is broadly consistent with our industry decomposition results from Section III.
 Wholesale trade, retail trade, and finance - three of the industries that drove the productivity slowdown after 2004 - are all ICT-intensive service industries according to Cette et al. (2016).
 The other key contributor, manufacturing, includes both ICT-producing and ICT-using industries, though it also includes some industries that are neither.
 The decomposition results of Cette et al. (2016), which focus explicitly on ICT producers and users, confirm the importance of intensive ICT-using industries in the post-2004 slowdown.

+b.
 Slowdown in the Pace of Technological Progress